Nick Gravenites: Biography

-Gravenites was born in Chicago on October 2, 1938 to a Greek-speaking family; his parents were from Palaiochori, Arcadia, in Greece.
+Gravenites was born in Chicago on October 2, 1938 to a Greek-speaking family; his parents were from Grevena, Grevena, in Greece.
 After his father died when he was 11, he worked in the family candy store before he was enrolled at St. John's Northwestern Military Academy; he was expelled for fighting shortly before he was due to graduate.
 He then attended the University of Chicago, met Paul Butterfield and Mike Bloomfield, became a fan of blues music, and learned guitar.

 He regularly patronized clubs where Muddy Waters, Howlin' Wolf, Buddy Guy and other leading blues musicians played.
 Gravenites spent time both in Chicago and San Francisco in the early 1960s.
 He wrote the song "Born in Chicago", which became the opening track on the Paul Butterfield Blues Band debut album, and, with guitarist Bloomfield, co-wrote the title track of their second album, East-West; the band was inducted into the Rock and Roll Hall of Fame in 2015.

 Gravenites played in clubs with Mike Bloomfield, Charlie Musselwhite and others, and settled in San Francisco in the mid 1960s.
 In 1967 he formed the Electric Flag with Bloomfield.
 Gravenites wrote the score for the film The Trip and – together with Mike Bloomfield – wrote and performed most of the soundtrack for the 1973 film Steelyard Blues.
 According to author and pop music critic Joel Selvin, Gravenites was "the original San Francisco connection for the Chicago crowd."